Successfully baking bread in the Rofco oven

 This is a design quirk that is easy to fix.
 Hopefully Rofco will address this in newer models.
 We’ve remedied this in various ways:

 Patrick has raised the bottom stone by about 1 cm; Maria has placed some metal rods just higher than the elements, Dan has used metal nuts and Adam Pagor suggested using coins.
-We have placed some metal brackets on their side that are just higher than the elements as the video below illustrates*.
+We have placed some metal brackets on their side that are just higher than the elements.

 Stop the door sticking